baasgeo/mapproxywindows/README.md

 Windows installer for the excellend tile cache solution MapProxy, see http://mapproxy.org.
 This is not an official distribution for MapProxy and is in no way endorsed by [MapProxy](http://mapproxy.org) creators.

-The aim of this installer is to have an easy to use MapProxy installation on Windows based systems.
+The aim of this installer is to make the MapProxy installation as easy, automatic and production-ready as possible on Windows based systems.
+During installation, it is possible to specify the data directory, server port and whether to run as a Windows service.

 ## Download